Nuzlocke Rules Explained: Complete Guide for Beginners

 Shiny Clause

-RecommendedIf you encounter a shiny Pokémon, you may catch it regardless of whether it's your first encounter on that route.
-Almost universally adopted.
+RecommendedIf you encounter a shiny POKEMON, you may catch it regardless of whether it's your first encounter on that route.
+Almost universally adopted by the community — turning down a shiny in a Nuzlocke because of the first-encounter rule feels unfair to most players.

 Set Mode

-RecommendedSet the battle mode to 'Set' instead of 'Switch'.
-This means the AI does not give you a warning before sending out the next Pokémon — removing a free switch between kills.
+RecommendedSet the battle mode to "Set" instead of "Switch" in the Options menu.
+This means the AI does not give you a warning before sending out the next POKEMON — removing a free switch between kills.
+Standard Nuzlocke etiquette requires this setting to prevent exploiting the free switch for type advantage on every knock-out.

 No Items in Battle

 OptionalYou cannot use Potions, Revives, or other battle items during a fight.
-Makes every battle more dangerous and forces PP management.
+Makes every battle more dangerous and forces PP management and careful switching.
+This is a significant difficulty spike — recommended only for players who have already completed at least one standard Nuzlocke.

 Level Cap

-OptionalYour Pokémon cannot exceed the level of the next gym leader's ace Pokémon.
-Prevents over-levelling your way past challenges.
+OptionalYour POKEMON cannot exceed the level of the next gym leader's ace POKEMON.
+Prevents over-levelling your way past challenges by grinding endlessly on wild POKEMON.
+This amendment is popular in the competitive community but adds significant micromanagement to each route.

 Setting Up Your First Nuzlocke